itan-s/Prediction-of-Product-Sales/README.md

 | R^2 | 0.70  |  0.60   |

 Notes:
-- The new random forest model with tuned parameters shows lower variance than the one with the default parameters.
+- The new random forest model with tuned parameters improved and showed lower variance than the one with the default parameters.
 - However, the model is still underfit.
 - One of the possible solutions is to add more entries to the dataset by updating the dataset with fresh entries.
 Another is by selecting a new model.

+### ***Choosing the best model for prediction***

+- In choosing the best model, one may refer to the metrics R^2, MAE, MSE, and RMSE.
+- R^2 describes how well the model predicts the target variable (Item_Outlet_Sales).
+Hence, a higher R^2 is thought to be better.
+This, however, does not totally claim any cause-effect relationship between correlated variables.
+- Looking at the R^2 of the testing data of all the models featured above, the tuned random forest model is slightly better with ~0.60.
+- The R^2 of this model is still low, though, suggesting that a better model, other than the 3 that were used here, may be employed.
+- The RMSE may also be checked as it gives more penalty on large errors.
+The RMSE of the testing data of the tuned random forest model prevailed among the 3 featured models above.
+- Hence, given these 3 models above, the best one to deploy is the ***Tuned Random Forest Model***.
+But then, a better model, other than the 3 used here, can be employed to increase the reliability of the predicted results.